 That’s why we put together a comprehensive buyer’s guide to purchasing drywall stilts.
 It will help to answer your remaining questions while providing even more insight into the features and uses of stilts.
 By the time you complete this guide, you’ll be completely ready to buy the drywall stilts of your dreams!

-Here at Healthy Handyman, we like to focus on the comfort of the tools we use.
+Here at House Grail, we like to focus on the comfort of the tools we use.
 And when it comes to drywall stilts, comfort is one of the most important factors!